-From October 2019, she will work as a postdoctoral researcher on a new project (“In the spotlight”) which build upon her Ph.D..
+Since October 2019, she works as a postdoctoral researcher on a new project (“In the spotlight”) which build upon her Ph.D..
 The aim of the project is to learn more about the causal link between exposure to celebrity bashing and and bashing behavior among adolescents.
 This research will be funded by FWO (Fonds Wetenschappelijk Onderzoek- Flanders).

 In the academic year 2019-2020 Gaëlle will teach the course Interpersonal Communication in the Bachelor Communication Sciences at the University of Antwerp.

 Ouvrein, G., Hallam, L., De Backer, C.J.S., & Vandebosch, H. (2019).
 Bashed at first sight.
 The experiences and coping strategies of reality-TV stars confronted with celebrity bashing.
 Celebrity Studies. https://doi.org/10.1080/19392397.2019.1637269